 The Police and Crime Commissioner has developed a local Code of Corporate Governance which incorporates the core good governance principles, develops these in a local context, and sets out arrangements for reviewing their effectiveness.

 We in the Office of the Police and Crime Commissioner are committed to being accessible to and inclusive of all of the communities and people we serve.

 This policy outlines how the Office of the Police and Crime Commissioner handles complaints against the PCC, the Chief Constable or a member of the PCC’s staff.
 Associated with this is an Unreasonable Complainant Policy.

 The Contract Standing Orders (issued in accordance with section 135 of the 1972 Local Government Act) are intended to promote good purchasing practice and public accountability and deter corruption.
 These rules detail the minimum requirements and procedures appropriate for the acquisition and disposal of all goods, services and works undertaken on behalf of the Police and Crime Commissioner for Hampshire (the Commissioner), in whose title all contracts are let.

 The Police and Crime Commissioner is committed to conducting its business in accordance with data protection laws.
 During the course of our activities we collect, store and process personal data about our service users, employees, suppliers and other third parties, and we recognise that the correct and lawful treatment of this data will maintain confidence in the organisation and will provide for successful business operations.

-This policy outlines the position of the organisation should there be a breach of the data protection protection policy
+This policy outlines the position of the organisation should there be a breach of the data protection policy.

-The Decision Making Protocol provides clarity of the role and expectations of all involved in the process to ensure that any decision reached by the Commissioner is done so in an open and transparent way to the communities of Hampshire and Isle of Wight.
+The Decisions Policy provides clarity of the role and expectations of all involved in the process to ensure that any decision reached by the Commissioner is done so in an open and transparent way to the communities of Hampshire and Isle of Wight.